 To compare the science behind HIIT and LIIT, we need to look at the studies that have been done.
 Researchers from McMaster University in Ontario found that all forms of exercise improve heart health, reduce body fat, and build endurance, although HIIT yielded the best results.

 The study compared three types of workouts.
 High-intensity interval training (HIIT), low-intensity interval training (LIIT), and moderate-intensity continuous training (MICT), also known as steady-state cardio.
-Each group of participants was assigned to one of the three workout types for a total of six months.
+Each group of participants was assigned to one of the three workout types for six months.
 All groups performed the same amount of physical activity throughout the study.
 This allowed researchers to examine the effectiveness of each workout type on its own.

 LIIT vs HIIT: How to Perform It at Home